The entire site uses SSL encryption, which means no-one can see the data being transfered from you to the site and vice-versa.

 For certain errors the IP address is still logged, for example when someone tries to break into our server or when certain things fail and we need to fix them.

-Consent Withdrawl: To withdraw your consent on any of the date being collected by Citationsy on you, simply click here to open an email to our GDPR inbox.
+Consent Withdrawl: To withdraw your consent on any of the data being collected by Citationsy on you, simply click here to open an email to our GDPR inbox.
 Just click send, and we will get in touch with you.

 Data Portability: You can always download all your projects right from inside Citationsy in various formats.
 If you need any help with this, or would like any other data, simply click here to open an email to our GDPR inbox.
 Just click send, and we will get in touch with you.